capitolmuckrakr/Gucci/README.md

 Create a `Gucci::House::Filing` object from one of the results and download the filing data:

     filing = Gucci::House::Filing.new(results.first.filing_id).download

+#### Parsing

+Create a Filing object that corresponds to an electronic filing in XML format from the Clerk, using the unique numeric identifier that the Clerk assigns to each filing.
+You'll then have to download the file before parsing it:

+filing = Gucci::House::Filing.new(300645953)

+filing.download

+Optionally, you can specify the :download_dir on initialization to set where filings are stored.
+Otherwise, they'll go into a temp folder on your filesystem.

 ### Search parameters